 End the day with a dish of pasta or a delicious pizza and go to bed for some sun filled dreams.

 Rome… Ahhhhhh, Rome… I love you so much!
-You are like a summer flirt – seducing, warm, interesting and beautiful.
-I have been to Rome several time and I just fall in love more and more each time.
+You are like a summer fling – seducing, warm, interesting and beautiful.
+I have been to Rome several times and I just fall in love more and more each time.
 It always delivers!

 The great thing with Rome is that it is only a short flight away from almost everywhere in Europe so going for a long weekend is fairly easy!

 A quick flight across the Alps and you will be there for dinner on a Friday.
-Find a nice little restaurant not far from where you’re staying and unwind to the sound of Italian voices.
+Find a nice little restaurant not far from where you are staying and unwind to the sound of Italian voices.

-Yes, it is cliché, but it really worth visiting.
+Yes, it is a touristic cliché, but it really is worth visiting.
 You will feel like Russell Crowe in Gladiator for a couple of hours.
 Note that it is important to buy your tickets in advance to beat the queue.

 Rome offers also plenty of touristy photo opportunities.
 So go on, be a tourist and proud of it!

 From the Colosseum, just head to the other side of the street and enter the Roman Forum.
-The site is mainly in ruin, but it really give you a great idea of how the Antic Rome must have looked like.
-You can imagine the little food markets, the shops, the temples and all the activity in the very old streets.
+The site is mainly in ruin, but it gives you a great idea of how the Ancient Rome must have looked like.
+You can imagine the little food markets, the shops, the temples and all the activities going on in the very old streets.

-From the Forum, head uphill to what used to be the ‘posh’ neighbourhood of the antic Rome.
-The Palatine Hill is were the emperors and the cool-kids lived.
+From the Forum, head uphill to what used to be the ‘posh’ neighbourhood of the Ancient Rome.
+The Palatine Hill is where the emperors and the cool-kids used to live.
 I did Latin for 2 years, I don’t remember any of the derivatives but I do remember this!
 My parents would be proud…

 The views of Rome’s roofs are wonderful from there.

-At the top of the hill you will find Emperor Augustus palace.
-You will also see on the other side of the hill what remains from the Circus Maximus (drop movie reference here: Ben-Hur)
+At the top of the hill, you will find Emperor Augustus palace.
+You will also see on the other side of the hill what remains of the Circus Maximus (drop movie reference here: Ben-Hur)